Finding the Balance With After-School Activities

 Helping kids choose extracurricular activities that work for them, without the stress

 The vast array of extracurricular activities offered to school-age children can be a headache for kids and parents both.
 They can help kids develop talents and passions and learn how to push themselves.
 And, of course, we want them to look like well-rounded, accomplished kids to college admissions committees.
 But we don’t want to run them ragged or turn them into stressed-out automatons.
 Even parents of young children, who aren’t thinking about college yet, are feeling the pressure.

-After school activities have also stepped in to supplant the unsupervised “free time” we’re no longer comfortable allowing our children to have, says Rachel Cortese, a former New York City schoolteacher and speech-language pathologist at the Child Mind Institute.
+After school activities have also stepped in to supplant the unsupervised “free time” we’re no longer comfortable allowing our children to have, says Rachel Cortese, a speech-language pathologist and former New York City schoolteacher.
 And there is a consensus that children should have the opportunity to experiment with a variety of activities in well-delineated blocks—”structured free time,” as it is called.